 Will you experience a story like Jill’s?

 Spots are filling up fast for Teen Camp this summer.
-Teens from the New York City area (and all over the world) will be joining us to form authentic community and have their lives changed for the better.
+Teens from NYC, Boston, and all over the world will be joining us to form authentic community and have their lives changed for the better.

 If you’re ready, head over and register right now.
 We hope to see you soon!